CEO Of Tech Funding Firm Killed When His Smart Phone Explodes, Burning Down His House

 A press note from Cradle Funding also expressed their grief at Hassan’s passing.

-“The management of Cradle Fund Sdn Bhd (Cradle) with great sadness announce the passing of its Group Chief Executive Officer, Nazrin Hassan… For over 15 years, Nazrin has dedicated his efforts to promoting early-stage funding for technology start-ups.”
+“The management of Cradle Fund Sdn Bhd (Cradle) with great sadness announce the passing of its Group Chief Executive Officer, Nazrin Hassan.
+For over 15 years, Nazrin has dedicated his efforts to promoting early-stage funding for technology start-ups.”

 Nazrin Hassan was part of the Cradle team when it was first introduced in 2003 under the name Cradle Investment Programme (CIP).
-He left CIP in 2005 to focus on his own technology start-up but returned to Cradle in 2007.
+He left CIP in 2005 to focus on his own technology start-up, but returned to Cradle in 2007.
 He had been with the company ever since.